Sahil123445/CopyPaste-using-Threads/README.md

 Usage

+Pre-requisite

+* This program was made using c99 and using a different version may cause some errors
+* This program was also built with a Linux OS therefore runing the code on Windows may not work.

+Running File

 To use the file first write a datatext file you would want to copy and recreate, this must be a txt file.
 To run the file you can simple write the following to lines in terminal :
 1) cc -Wall -o cpy(name you want to keep for the file while running) copy.c(name of original file) -lpthread